open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 It is possible (and likely) that more than one metric stream is created per `Instrument` in the event model.

+__Note: The same `Resource`, `name` and `Attribute`s but differing point kind coming out of an OpenTelemetry SDK is considered an "error state" that should be handled by an SDK.__

 A metric stream can use one of four basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable aggregate function (also known as a “natural merge” function) for points of the